Premium Market Analysis, Trader Education, Software, and Trading Strategies. Thirty Years Of Skin In The Game

 I offered plenty of details about the general structure of a program to develop and validate strategies suggested by the data but not the specific algorithm I used for that purpose.
 I also decided not to patent the idea because I had to document and it would become public knowledge.
 I would have no way of enforcing rights since trading software is intangible merchandise.
 Therefore, I elected to keep the algorithm trade secret.

-Several software developers misunderstood what I did or wrongly thought all they had to do is to combine technical analysis indicators with entry and exit schemes and identify strategies via permutations or other programming algos.
+Several software developers misunderstood what I did or wrongly thought all they had to do was combine technical analysis indicators with entry and exit schemes and identify strategies via permutations or other programming algos.
 The problem with strategies suggested by the data is high data-mining bias and most of results are random.
 It was clear these software developers were unaware of this problem.
 But my algorithm was developed from the start to minimize data-mining bias via a proprietary method.

 Even that is not enough.
 Validation of trading strategies suggested by the data is hard and basically the edge is in the validation.
-Out-of-sample testing is totally insufficient or even misleading and Monte Carlo methods will only confirm the bias.
+Out-of-sample testing is insufficient or even misleading and Monte Carlo methods will only confirm the bias.
 I have written about those problems in other articles.

 Although we sold software to develop trading strategies suggested by the data, we also made sure we explained the problems and difficulties doing that.
-“Fooled by Randomness, Over-fitting And Selection Bias” is an article read by more than 10,000 website visitors in the last 10 years.
+“Fooled by Randomness, Over-fitting And Selection Bias” is an article read by more than 19,000 website visitors in the last 14 years.
 This article explains the problem of data-mining bias and offers some suggestions for dealing with it.

 In my opinion people buy software and want immediate success without work and without thinking about the code of the computer generated strategy.
 That is the reason why most of them fail…